wso2/docs-is/en/docs/deploy/change-to-oracle.md

         port = "1521"
         ```

     1. Execute database scripts.

-        Navigate to `<IS-HOME>/dbscripts`.
         Execute the scripts in the following file, against the database created.

         - `<IS-HOME>/dbscripts/oracle.sql`